 Bear Hill Lodge is also a good choice.

 Nigel Pass hike details

 It’s 7.2 km to reach Nigel Pass over a vertical gain of 361 m (1,185 feet).
 It’s gradual and not very taxing, even with a fully loaded backpack.
-For the first 1.8 km, follow an old road, reportedly the original Icefields Parkway, used until the 1960’s.
+For the first 1.8 km, follow an old road, the Wonder Road, reportedly the original Icefields Parkway, used until the 1960’s.